falseme/Task-manager-notif/README.md

 - *Receiving neither email nor whatsapp notifications?*

 **Well...
-Though the posibilities are low, i could always be possible that the server exploded.
+Though the posibilities are low, it could always be possible that the server exploded.
 Or maybe you typed your address and number wrongly.**

 -----------